Surrealistic Pillow: Songs and recording

 Some controversy exists as to the role of Grateful Dead guitarist Jerry Garcia in the making of the album.
-His reputed presence on several tracks is denied by producer Rick Jarrard, but he is credited on the RCA label copy and received credits on the Flight Log compilation and the Jefferson Airplane Loves You box set.
-In the sleeve notes for Early Flight, a 1974 compilation album of previously unreleased material, manager Bill Thompson writes only that Garcia was "listed as 'spiritual advisor' on the album cover [and] played one of the guitars" on "In The Morning", a Kaukonen composition that was released on Early Flight and subsequently included on the 2003 reissue of Surrealistic Pillow.
-Garcia himself recalled in a mid-1967 interview that he played the high lead on "Today" in addition to playing guitar on two other songs ("Plastic Fantastic Lover" and "Comin' Back to Me") and rearranging "Somebody to Love".
+His reputed presence on several tracks is denied by producer Jarrard, but he is credited on the RCA label copy and received credits on the Flight Log compilation and the Jefferson Airplane Loves You box set.
+In the sleeve notes for Early Flight, a 1974 compilation album of previously unreleased material, manager Bill Thompson writes only that Garcia was "listed as 'spiritual advisor' on the album cover [and] played one of the guitars" on "In the Morning".
+Garcia himself recalled in a mid-1967 interview that he played the high lead on "Today" in addition to playing guitar on two other songs ("Plastic Fantastic Lover" and "Comin' Back to Me") and rearranging "Somebody to Love."
 He also played on "J.P.P.
-McStep B. Blues" (included on Early Flight and the 2003 reissue) and may have played on "How Do You Feel".
+McStep B. Blues" (included on Early Flight and the 2003 CD reissue) and may have also played on "How Do You Feel".
 Kaukonen has opined that Garcia was essentially the producer who arranged the songs for the group.
 More recently, in his biography, he says, "I used to think about him as co-producer, but now that I really know what a producer is, the producer of that record was Rick Jarrard.
 Jerry was a combination arranger, musician, and sage counsel."
-A comment by Garcia about the music being "as surrealistic as a pillow is soft" also reportedly inspired the album title.

-Production

-Jefferson Airplane's fusion of folk rock and psychedelia was original at the time, in line with musical developments pioneered by the Byrds, the Beach Boys, the Mamas & the Papas, Bob Dylan, the Yardbirds, and the Beatles, among other mid-1960s rock bands.
-Surrealistic Pillow was the first blockbuster psychedelic album by a band from San Francisco, announcing to the world the active bohemian scene that had developed there starting with the Beats during the 1950s, extending and changing through the 1960s into the Haight-Ashbury counterculture.
-Subsequent exposure generated by the Airplane and others wrought great changes to that counterculture, and by 1968 the ensuing national media attention had precipitated a very different San Francisco scene than had existed in 1966.
-San Francisco photographer Herb Greene photographed the band for the album's cover art.
+Style

+The overall style of Surrealistic Pillow has been categorized as "folk-rock-based psychedelia".
+The material is said to be "both melodic and complex."
+The style on the album's closing track, "Plastic Fantastic Lover," has been described as "quasi-electronica."
+The album's fourth track, "Today," has been described as a "delicate ballad".
+The track "D.C.B.A.-25" contains elements of what is said to be "proto-country-rock" and "3/5 of a Mile in 10 Seconds" contains elements of blues rock.

+Title and artwork

+San Francisco photographer Herb Greene photographed the band for the album's cover art in his dining room, whose walls were covered in primitive quasi-hieroglyphics.
+Marty Balin had wanted the cover tinted in blue but RCA overrode him and chose pink instead, although he liked the change.
+The back cover was a psychedelic photo collage of the band members picked from shots taken at the same Greene photo session, also assembled by Balin.
+A comment to Marty by Garcia about the music being "as surrealistic as a pillow" inspired the album title.